janus-idp/operator/tests/e2e/README.md

 This works only against OpenShift clusters.
 So make sure you are logged in to the OpenShift cluster using the `oc` command.
 See [Logging in to the OpenShift CLI](https://docs.openshift.com/container-platform/4.14/cli_reference/openshift_cli/getting-started-cli.html#cli-logging-in_cli-developer-commands) for more details.

+You can check your current context by running `oc config current-context` or `kubectl config current-context`.

 If testing a CI build, please follow the instructions in [Installing CI builds of Red Hat Developer Hub](../../.rhdh/docs/installing-ci-builds.adoc) to add your Quay token to the cluster.

 ```shell